channelengine/channel-api-client-csharp/README.md

-# channel-api-client-csharp
+# ChannelEngine
-ChannelEngine API Client for .NET
+Please visit https://www.channelengine.com/developers/ for more information.
+The API reference can be found at https://demo.channelengine.net/api/swagger/ui/index